kurdt94/k_doggo/README.md

     " dog number[1-14] ", choose between 1-14 models

     " dog delete | remove | del | rem ", delete your dog without respawn

+    to give your dog a name you spawn like this :

+    " dog [1-14] [name] " -- choose a model and name it

+    " dog name [name] " -- default dog and name it

 # latest edit :
 -- 2020_07_16 : Refactor code